REPORT FROM UUA TRUSTEE - FLORIDA & MID-SOUTH DISTRICTS

 6. Task Force on GA Economic Accessibility

-The Moderator is establishing a Task Force to examine how General Assembly
+The Moderator is establishing a Task Force to examine how General

 can be made more accessible to a greater number of people who cannot afford